-The communications sector is governed by Law No. 5809 on Electronic Communications (Law No. 5809).
-Whereas the media sector is mainly governed by Law No. 6112 on the Establishment of Radio and Television Providers and Broadcasting Services (Law No.6112), the communications regulator is separate from the broadcasting regulator.
-The competent authority for the communications sector is the Information Technology and Communication Authority and the Competition Authority (ICTA), whereas the competent authority for the media sector is the Radio and Television Supreme Council (RTSC).
-However, with regard to online broadcasting both the ICTA and RTSC are vested with certain regulatory powers.
-Finally, the Competition Authority is the main competition and antitrust monitoring authority, and the primary law applied is Competition Law No. 4054 (Law No. 4054).
+The communications sector is governed by Law No. 5809 on Electronic Communications.
+Whereas the media sector is mainly governed by Law No. 6112 on the Establishment of Radio and Television Providers and Broadcasting Services, the communications regulator is separate from the broadcasting regulator.
+The competent authority for the communications sector is the Information Technology and Communication Authority (ICTA) and the Competition Authority, whereas the competent authority for the media sector is the Radio and Television Supreme Council (RTSC).
+However, concerning online broadcasting, both ICTA and RTSC are vested with certain regulatory powers.
+Last, the Competition Authority is the main competition and antitrust monitoring authority, and the primary law applied is Competition Law No. 4054.

-Besides this, the Advertisement Board, established under the Turkish Ministry of Commerce, is the main authority that is entitled to monitor and supervise advertisements for all media, including broadcasts in Turkey and to determine the related rules and impose fines in the case of violations.
+Besides this, the Advertisement Board, established under the Turkish Ministry of Commerce, is the main authority that is entitled to monitor and supervise advertisements for all media, including broadcasts in Turkey and to determine the related rules and impose fines in the case of violations

-Pursuant to article 6/1 of Law No. 5809, one of the powers vested in the ICTA is the undertaking of regulations so as to establish and protect competition and to prevent activities that prevent, distort or restrict competition, and to impose remedies on operators with significant market power and on other operators if necessary.
-However pursuant to paragraph 2 of the same article, it is stipulated that the ICTA, while inspecting competition breaches against the same Law with regard to the electronic communications sector, and imposing sanctions, seeks the opinion of the Competition Authority on issues regarding breaches specified by the legislation.
-Moreover, under Law No. 5809, the ICTA is authorised to conduct analysis and investigations and impose sanctions regarding anti-competitive activities and practices, on the condition that the opinion of the Competition Authority is also demanded.
+Under article 6/1 of Law No. 5809, one of the powers vested in ICTA is the undertaking of regulations to establish and protect competition and to prevent activities that prevent, distort or restrict competition, and to impose remedies on operators with significant market power and other operators, if necessary.
+However, under paragraph 2 of the same article, it is stipulated that ICTA, while inspecting competition breaches against the same Law concerning the electronic communications sector, and imposing sanctions, seeks the opinion of the Competition Authority on issues regarding breaches specified by the legislation.
+Moreover, under Law No. 5809, ICTA is authorised to conduct analysis and investigations and impose sanctions regarding anti-competitive activities and practices, on the condition that the opinion of the Competition Authority is also demanded.
 However, the provisions of Law No.4054 are reserved.

-Under Law No. 6112, one of the powers vested in the RTSC is to take the required precautions in the field of broadcast services in order to guarantee freedom of expression and information, diversity of opinions, competition environment reserving the duties and powers of the Competition Authority and pluralism, and prevent concentration and protect the public interest.
+Under Law No. 6112, one of the powers vested in the RTSC is to take the required precautions in the field of broadcast services to guarantee freedom of expression and information, diversity of opinions, competitive environment reserving the duties and powers of the Competition Authority and pluralism and prevent concentration and protect the public interest.